What is Campion College?

 Is a Campion degree as valuable as a university degree?

 Yes.
-Campion is a Liberal Arts College.
-There are literally hundreds of Liberal Arts colleges in the US that offer degrees at university standard, but Campion is the only one in Australia.
-Many famous tertiary institutions such as the Massachusetts Institute of Technology (MIT) do not have the word ‘university’ in their name.
-The important thing is that our degree is fully accredited by the same state and federal bodies that carefully control all other degrees.
-All of our lecturers have a doctorate and the standard of teaching at Campion is absolutely first-rate.
+Campion is a liberal arts college.
+There are literally hundreds of liberal arts colleges in the US that offer degrees at university standard, but Campion is the only one in Australia.
+Many famous tertiary institutions, such as the Massachusetts Institute of Technology (MIT), do not have the word ‘university’ in their name; Campion follows this trend.
+Campion’s degree is fully accredited by the same state and federal bodies that carefully control all other degrees in Australia.

-How is Campion different from other universities and colleges?
+How is Campion different from other universities and institutions?

-Do you have to be Catholic to come to Campion?
+Do I have to be Catholic to study at Campion?